 Annual Report of the Librarian.
 Colbiana Collection.
 Colby College Special Collections.

 Susan N Pulsifer donor file.
 Colby College Special Collections.

 “Two Friends of Robinson.”
 Colby Library Quarterly.
 Waterville, ME: Colby College Library.
 February 1949.
 Print and web.

 Books in Pulsifer’s library are described in the Colby Libraries web catalog and are designated with a PULSIFER prestamp before the call number.

 RELATED MANUSCRIPT COLLECTION

-The Harold Trowbridge Pulsifer Collections contains correspondence, manuscripts, and clippings.
+The Harold Trowbridge Pulsifer Collection contains correspondence, manuscripts, and clippings.